aaron-muti-420/MyApp/README.md

 # MyApp
 - Deploying a Machine learning Model using Flask API.
 - This is a web application the interface is built in pure HTML and CSS and the model is Built-in Python
+- Fell free to contribute